Unique-Divine/grid-world-plus/notes/april_2021.md

 Context vector from sequence predictions of the Transformer can say which states to focus on for a trajectory to gain the most information for predicting the reward.

 ----

-# TODOs

-- [ ] (U): Implement state representations code -> with justification
-- [ ] (U): Convert observation views to torch.Tensor
-The goal from these two steps is to be able to pass input (representations) through our networks for testing.

-- [ ] (E): Discover/invent similarity metric for Exp.
-3 (above)
-- [ ] (E): Implement similiarity metric from above.
-- [ ] (U): Run vanilla A-C on simple env
-- [ ] (U): Run M-CURL like  algo on simple env
-- [ ] (U): Run soft A-C w/ on simple env
-- [ ] (U): Write training scheme where Transformer gives argument for the Q-value calculation in a deep Q (off-policy) method such as rainbow, DDQN.
-- [ ] (E): Implement the policy described by `LSTMPolicy` in the [curiosity-driven exploration](https://github.com/pathak22/noreward-rl/blob/master/src/model.py)  code in PyTorch and then use it on the env for regular policy-gradient training.
-Also, try to see how they prepare images as inputs.